zowe/docs-site/docs/user-guide/api-mediation-static-api-refresh.md

-# Static APIs refresh functionality in the API Catalog
+# Using Static API services refresh in the API Catalog

 The API Catalog enables users to manually refresh static service APIs.
 Use the **Refresh Static APIs** option if you change a static service API and want these changes to be visible in the API Catalog without restarting the Discovery Service.